-In order to reconcile the appearance of great age to a presumed reality of a few thousands years, the 19th-century creationist Philip Gosse suggested that the world was created so as to look as if it had a prior history.
+In order to reconcile the appearance of great age to a presumed reality of a few thousand years, 19th-century naturalist Philip Gosse suggested that the world was created so as to look as if it had a prior history.
 Modern creationists have taken a similar view.
 By contrast, Charles Darwin’s problem was the appearance of design in the living world.
-He sought to reconcile this appearance to the presumed reality that life was not created, arguing that the continual improvements of natural selection had produced a world that merely looked as if it had been designed.
+He sought to reconcile appearance to the presumed reality that life was not created, arguing that the continual improvements of natural selection had produced a world that merely looked as if it had been designed.
 But a theory that is false to appearance is itself likely to be false.
 This article argues that, by definition, creation brings into existence only that which cannot come into existence of itself and therefore the created world would not have had an appearance of age.
-Moreover, the universe no longer exists in its original form, so its appearance now is not that of the original creation.
+Moreover, since the universe no longer exists in its original form, its appearance now is not that of the original creation.

 The Earth appears to be, on the one hand, much less than 4.55 billion years old, on the other, much more than 6,000 years old.
 But can we be more precise?
 Recent stratigraphic studies suggest we can.
 Sedimentological evidence shows that the rhythmic alternation of chalk and marl in some Cretaceous sequences are not ‘Milankovitch’ cycles, but annual.
 While this evidence is not sufficient to enable dating of the whole Cretaceous period, the duration of the chalk sequences appears to have been inflated by as much as 20,000 times.